jsturtevant/jsturtevant.github.io/_posts/2015-05-15-DevCamp-Office.markdown

 - events
 ---

 I will be at [DevCamp - Office](http://aka.ms/O365campBoston) this Monday May 15, 2015.
 Come learn how to build apps using standard web technologies that extend the familiar [Office and Office 365](http://products.office.com/en-US/) experience.
+And since there are over 1 billion Office users there is a great opportunity in side the [Office Store](https://store.office.com/appshome.aspx) to reach your customers.

 This is a free event and is full of information: